 Some drugs that can cause or worsen tinnitus

 Aspirin and other nonsteroidal anti-inflammatory drugs, including ibuprofen (Motrin) and naproxen (Aleve, Naprosyn)

 Certain antibiotics, including ciprofloxacin (Cipro), doxycycline (Vibramycin, others), gentamicin (Garamycin), erythromycin (Ery-Tab, others), tetracycline (Sumycin), tobramycin (Nebcin), and vancomycin (Vancocin)

 Antimalarial drugs such as chloroquine and quinine

 Certain anticonvulsants, including carbamazepine (Tegretol, others) and valproic acid (Depakote, others)

 Certain cancer drugs, including cisplatin (Platinol) and vincristine (Oncovin, Vincasar)

-Loop diuretics, especially when given intravenously, including bumetanide (Bumex), furosemide (Lasix), and torsemide (Demadex)
+Loop diuretics (when given intravenously in high doses), including bumetanide (Bumex), furosemide (Lasix), and torsemide (Demadex)